• Skip to primary navigation

 Boil the chicken pieces in the marinade and then arrange them in a large frying pan with about 1 cup of the marinade.

-Fry over a medium heat, turning occasionally, until the chicken is completely cooked through.
+Fry over medium heat, turning occasionally, until the chicken is completely cooked through.
 This should take about 15 minutes.

 Serve immediately.